TJHeuvel/rival-doc/index.md

 ## Using the Standard Characters & Cameras

-The easiest way to get started is with the [Standard Characters](./standard-characters.md) package included in the Rival package.
-This package contains pre-made FirstPerson & ThirdPerson characters and cameras.
+The easiest way to get started is with the [Standard Characters](./standard-characters.md) packages included in the Rival package.
+These packages contain pre-made FirstPerson & ThirdPerson characters and cameras.
 You can add these to your project as a starting point, and start customizing them to your liking.

+The [Tutorial](./tutorial.md) section demonstrates how to use them

 ## Useful Links